calband/calchart/README-docs.txt

 Since the documentation for the calchart project is build from tex files, if you change them you must rebuild them.

-These steps require having Lion 10.7 and XCode 4.2.1.
-Both should be on the app store.

-Follow the instructions for README-MACOSX.txt

 Making the help document uses the tex2rtf project.
 Unfortunately, tex2rtf is no longer supported in wxWidgets.
 Download tex2rtf from sourceforge:
 $ svn co https://tex2rtf.svn.sourceforge.net/svnroot/tex2rtf/trunk ~/tex2rtf/trunk